Love Is a Many Strangled Thing: Reception

 In its original American broadcast, "Love is a Many Strangled Thing" was viewed by an estimated 6.14 million households, with a 2.8 Nielsen rating and 8 share of the audience between the ages of 18 and 49.

 This marked a slight rise in the ratings from the previous episode, "A Midsummer's Nice Dream."

 The A.V.
 Club writer Rowan Kaiser called the episode "solid" commenting that "There was just a consistent stream of amusing lines, steadily increasing in frequency, until I realized that I'd been chuckling essentially from the start of the second act until the end of the fourth."
 He ultimately gave the episode a B+.

 Eric Hochberger of TV Fanatic gave the episode 4 out of 5 stars.
 He called the episode "consistently funny" even though the story was not original.

 In 2014, Paste named the episode the eighth worst episode of The Simpsons of all time.

 Controversy

-The episode was first broadcast on Channel 4, a British public service broadcaster, in December 2014.
+The episode was first broadcast on Channel 4, a British public service broadcaster, which had been airing the show since 5th November 2004, in December 2014, several years after the episode's actual UK debut on Sky One.
 The station edited parts, including the hanging scene, but still received two complaints.
 Channel 4 made further edits, but ten months later, by human error, showed the same cut of the episode.
 Complaints were made to Ofcom, the broadcasting standards authority, who deemed that the scenes of hanging and Homer not being able to resist being strangled by Kareem Abdul-Jabbar would be unsuitable for children.
 Channel 4 declared that the episode would only be shown again after 9 pm, the watershed for content.